alanng10/Country/Docue/a.md

 "c" for class kind.
 "a" for any class.

+This Arca word is suit for world apply feel.

 Arca word has pronounce.
 Arca word is pronounce same as "arca" in "arcade" in English.